CyberMiles/explorer/README.md

 ## How to use

-First, you need to build and deploy the [RESTful services](https://github.com/CyberMiles/explorer/tree/master/services).
-The RESTful services point to a gaia-2 network node (default is gaia-2-node0.testnets.interblock.io) and provide decoded transactions in JSON format.
+First, you need to build and deploy the [REST services](https://github.com/CyberMiles/explorer/tree/master/services).
+The REST services point to a gaia-2 network node (default is gaia-2-node0.testnets.interblock.io) and provide decoded transactions in JSON format.
 You can see a [full list of currently implemented service endpoints here](https://explorerservices.docs.apiary.io/#reference).

-Second, deploy and start the [node.js web application](https://github.com/CyberMiles/explorer/tree/master/ui), which utilizes the RESTful services to display data.
+Second, deploy and start the [node.js web application](https://github.com/CyberMiles/explorer/tree/master/ui), which utilizes the REST services to display data.

 Enjoy!